top of page

 “I always played for the school’s third or fourth team [during high school] in rugby and cricket, and I desperately wanted to play at least for the second team.
 I remember the coach once told me that I should warm-up for the second team.
 I thought, this was my big break, but he never called me onto the field.
 I was only warming up!
 The disappointment crept deep into my heart.”

-In 2004 Fanie was shortlisted for the Paralympics team but did not make the final team.
+In 2004, Fanie was shortlisted for the Paralympics team but did not make the final team.
 Still, this was the advent of a Paralympic gold medal dream.
 Before, he was only dreaming of playing rugby for his high school’s second team, with no real shot of achieving his dream, mostly due to his disability.
 Now, he started to dream of running for his country on the biggest sporting stage.
+Four years later, van der Merwe was chosen to represent South Africa at the Beijing 2008 Paralympics and brought back two gold medals.
+He worked hard and was now a professional athlete, something he always desired to be as a little boy.
+Fanie was living his dream, and setting world records, left, right and centre.
+Things were going well for the athlete.

+The next four years passed with great achievements under his belt, now in London 2012, for the Paralympics 200m T37 “… world record holder, ranked first, defending champion, I’ve got this … 50m left in the race, one person passes, and another, and yet another… I ended in sixth place".
 This race marked an unforgettable moment in Fanie’s life.
 He recalls walking from the track straight to the call room.
 We, who are watching on the television and who haven’t been preparing for this event for four years, will never be able to understand the extreme emotions of disappointment, failure and even embarrassment that is elicited through such a moment.
 Nonetheless, Fanie learned one of the biggest lessons of his life.

-Van der Merwe diving for that gold medal in London 2012
+van der Merwe diving for that gold medal in London 2012

 “I thought that through performance, I will gain acceptance…The next day I was worshiping God in my room.
 I had nothing to bring Him, no gold medal, and I felt empty…all I had was my worship… I then realised that my worship was enough, I was enough.”

-Fanie came to know truth through athletics in an unapologetic way.
+Fanie came to know the truth through athletics in an unapologetic way.
 His identity was once again cemented in God.
 What you do and who you are, are often not interchangeable.
 With truth in his heart about who he is in Christ, he went on to win the 100m sprint.
 Strangely, in that moment of going for gold, he found himself once again face down on the ground.
 This time, because he dived over the finish line to secure his gold medal.

 Van der Merwe was, however, yet again confronted with whether or not this truth was truly cemented in his heart when he did not win Nationals in 2015.
 “One so easily can become performance driven, but I just had to get back to basics, whether I win or lose.
 When I run, it is for the glory of God, and because I love running.”